 To What Degree Do You Love E.T.?

 No, this is not a joke.
-E.T. the Extra-Terrestrial for the Atari 2600 is a much better game than most people think.
-The reason I created this 5 page section is because E.T. was my favorite game back in the early 1980s.
+E.T. the Extra-Terrestrial by Howard Scott Warshaw for the Atari 2600 is a much better game than most people think.
+The reason I created this 5 page section (6 if you count the E.T. cake page) is because E.T. was my favorite game back in 1982/1983.
 I played it over and over again.
-I didn't even know most people supposedly hated the game until I got Internet access in 1999 and since there is an abundance of anti-E.T. pages and articles out there, including ones that encourage you to destroy E.T. cartridges, I thought it was about time that someone who liked the game spoke up.
-And for those E.T. haters who got to this page through a link in a forum, the person who posted the link and I are not the only two people on the planet who like the game.
-Just check out the E.T.
-Appreciation Page and you will see that more than two people like the game and more personal stories are being added as people who like E.T. find the page and submit their stories.
+I didn't even know most people supposedly hated the game until I got Internet access in 1999.
+Since there was an abundance of anti-E.T. pages and articles out there, including ones that encouraged you to destroy E.T. cartridges, I thought it was about time that someone who liked the game spoke up.

 A Round of E.T. from Start to Finish